erikbos/gatekeeper/docs/envoycp.md

 ### Logfiles

 Envoycp writes multiple logfiles, one for each function of envoycp.
 All are written as structured JSON, filename rotation schedule can be set via configuration file.
-The three logfiles are:
+The two logfiles are:

 1. `logging.filename` as log for application messages
 2. `webadmin.logging.filename` as access log for all REST API calls